totten/git-scan/README.md

 [[ /home/me/drupal-demo/sites/all/modules/civicrm/packages: exit code = 1 ]]
 [[ /home/me/drupal-demo/sites/all/modules/contrib/civicrm_developer ]]
 STDOUT Current branch master is up to date.

+me@localhost:~/drupal-demo$ git scan am https://github.com/example/mymodule/pull/1234
+In "sites/all/modules/mymodule/", the current branch is "master" based on "origin/master".
+What would you like to do it?
+  [keep   ] Keep the current branch "master" along with any local changes.
+Apply patches on top.
+  [rebuild] Rebuild the branch "master" based on "origin/master".
+Destroy any local changes.
+Apply changes on top.
+  [new    ] Create a new branch "merge-master-20160411152732" based on "origin/master".
+Apply changes on top.
+  [abort  ] Abort the auto-merge process. (default)
+> new
 ```

 Development: Unit-Tests